HomeMy WebLinkAbout1931-03-31 468

 appropriations to install sewers and lay water mains in

-accordance with the requests sin hand.
+accordance with the requests On hand.

 Letter was also received from the Supt. of the

-Water & Sewer Dept. stating that he.would like to -start
+Water & Sewer Dept . stating that he would like tostart

 work connecting up the dead ends in the order as listed